mainmatter/trash-in-treasure-out/text.md

 }
 ```

-First thing you'll notice is that we aren't doing any input validation for the
+The first thing you'll notice is that we aren't doing any input validation
-fields other than of `origin` and `destination`.
-But other than that, our struct
+for the fields other than `origin` and `destination`.
+But other than that, our
-holds some sensitive personal data: `name`, `email`, `phone_number`, and
+struct holds some sensitive personal data: `name`, `email`, `phone_number`, and
 `payment_info`.
 Let's focus on that last field, `payment_info`, though.
 We
 haven't specified yet what `payment_info` _is_, but let's assume for now that it
 may contain credit card details.
 Now, credit card details are things you don't
-want ending up in your logs or in API responses.
-Using the [`newtype`] pattern,
+want ending up in your logs or API responses.
+Using the [`newtype`] pattern, we
-we can make it _really hard_ to leak such data to the logs.
-The following
+can make it _hard_ to leak such data into the logs.
+The following examples can
-examples can be found in the repo state as of the [step 3] commit.
-Let's conjure
+be found in the repo state as of the [step 3] commit.
+Let's conjure up a
-up a `PaymentInfo` type:
+`PaymentInfo` type:

 ```rust
 // src/types/payment_info.rs